Student Grants and Awards

 The Award for Excellence in Classics

 The Excellence in Classics Award honors a Classics major who has demonstrated excellence in the study of Classics.
-The award includes a $300 prize and is presented to the Classics major with the highest grade point average.
+The award is presented to the Classics major with the highest grade point average.